-A restaurant income statement is a financial statement that summarizes the revenue, costs, and expenses incurred during a specific period of time, serving two key purposes:
+First, let's align on buzzwords.
+A restaurant income statement is a financial statement that summarizes the revenue, costs, and expenses incurred during a specific period of time.
+A P&L statement serves two key purposes for restaurant operators:

-Helping identify areas that are contributing to or hurting the business.
+- To identify areas that are contributing to or hurting the business

-This blog will introduce the key metrics that make up a restaurant income statement and show you how to analyze it to gain valuable and actionable insights.
+In this article, you'll see the key metrics that make up a restaurant income statement and learn how to analyze them to get to actionable insights.

 How to Create a Restaurant P&L Statement

-Step #1 in creating a restaurant profit and loss statement is selecting a timeframe.
+The first step in creating a restaurant profit and loss statement is selecting a timeframe.
 You can create P&L statements weekly, monthly, quarterly, or annually.
-It is a good idea to generate these statements regularly so you always have a clear sense of how various aspects of your business are affecting costs and sales.
+It's a good idea to generate these statements regularly so you always have a clear sense of how various aspects of your business are affecting costs and sales.
 On your statement sheet, enter your restaurant name and the selected timeframe for your data.